juandemarr/stickyNotes-2DAW/README.md

-It is done using the localStorage, JSON, AJAX, Javascript, HTML5 and CSS3
+You can create notes, update them, delete them and recharge the page without losing them.

-#
+Done with: localStorage, JSON, AJAX, Javascript, HTML5 and CSS3

 https://juandemarr.github.io/stickyNotes/